baskuit/pinyon/src/state/readme.md

 The simplest way to convey the conventions of a state is explain the inclusion of its members and methods.

-The data members are not overriden by derived classes.
+The data members are not overridden by derived classes.
 The methods are the usual decorative declarations to be shadowed in derived classes.

 * `is_terminal`
 Simple boolean that is flipped in the `apply_actions` method as needed.
-Initialized to `false` since there is no reason not to assume a state isnt live upon its initialization.
+Initialized to `false` since there is no reason not to assume a state isn't live upon its initialization.

 * `row_actions`
 * `col_actions`